MIMIC-replay/MIMIC/README.md

 - Clone the MIMIC repository to your machine

 ### Installation of MIMIC pipeline
-- Navigate to `./MIMIC/backend`
-- Run `npm install`
-- While still in the backend root directory, create the `.env` file necessary for MIMIC to work, using the below template:
+- Navigate to `./MIMIC/backend` and create the `.env` file necessary for MIMIC to work, using the below template:
 ```ruby
 # .env template
 PORT = *** # this is the port your entire MIMIC pipeline will utilize